Hull City

 a bizarre tiger-print design adopted in 1992 generally regarded as one

 of the worst strips of all time.
 Despite being met with widespread derision at the time, Hull fans became very attached to the outrageous design.
 When Matchwinner's contract was cancelled in late 1993, the company refused to hand over the design templates to Pelada, who had replaced them as Hull's kit supplier.
-As a result Pelada produced their own version with a finer print in a sort of dirty brown colour:
+As a result Pelada produced their own version with a finer print in a sort of dirty brown colour: supporters consider this version infinitely inferior to the

-In 1998 the club crest was given an overhaul with the addition of the Humber Bridge along with three crowns, the municipal symbol of Kingston upon Hull, as well as a slightly
+In 1999 the club crest was given an overhaul with the addition of the Humber Bridge along with three crowns, the municipal symbol of Kingston upon Hull, as well as a slightly comical looking tiger.
+This proved unpopular and was retired in favour of a rather more traditional design in 2001.

-In recent years, the club has often consulted fans when choosing a strip for the new season.
-Supporters have consistently favoured plain amber shirts in the belief that the little success the club has enjoyed has been when they played in plain shirts.
-Despite this, stripes regularly re-appear, including in 2004, the club's centenary season and a promotion season.
-Since then support has increased for the striped shirts, not least because they are unique in the top tiers of English football and when Hull gained promotion to the Premier League in 2008, they were adopted for their first ever campaign in the top tier.
+stripes regularly re-appear, including in 2004, the club's centenary season and a promotion season.
+Since then support has increased for the striped shirts, not least because they are unique in the top tiers of English football and when Hull gained promotion to the Premier League in 2008, they were adopted for their

 Sources